Domestic Violence Cases in NYC

 A domestic violence charge can either be a misdemeanor or a felony, depending on multiple factors.
 Misdemeanor convictions can result in a fine or up to twelve months in jail.
-However, felony convictions will result in much heavier fines, longer jail sentences, and possibly restraining orders against the convicted on behalf of the victim.
+However, felony convictions will result in much heavier fines and longer jail sentences.
+Both misdemeanor and felony convictions can lead to orders of protection against the convicted on behalf of the victim.

 A domestic violence charge will become a felony if the injuries sustained by the victim are severe, or if there was a weapon involved in the incident.
 The addition of a theft during the incident can also turn the charge into a felony.

-The police do make initial charges but the prosecutors office has ultimate discretion on whether the charge is a felony or misdemeanor.
-It is not uncommon for the prosecutor’s office to change the original charge from law enforcement, particularly as new evidence is discovered and brought forward.
+While the police do make initial charges, the District Attorney's office has the ultimate discretion on whether the charge is a felony or misdemeanor, particularly as new evidence is discovered and brought forward.

 NYC Domestic Violence Attorney

 Domestic violence charges are a very serious matter and should not be taken lightly.
 If you or a loved one has been charged with a domestic violence crime in New York, contact Paul D. Petrus, Jr. at (212) 564-2440 to schedule a free consultation today.